-replacing or servicing central air conditioning and heating systems, replacing room air conditioners with high-efficiency units, repairing and sealing duct systems, installing additional insulation, replacing the water heater, installing a programmable thermostat, weather stripping and caulking of doors and windows, providing up to 10 LEDs.
+GRU's Low-income Energy Efficiency Programplus assists low-income customers with home improvements that can lower their electric bill, improve comfort and reduce energy use.
+Eligible participants will work with GRU to determine the improvements that best suit their home, which may include:replacing or servicing central air conditioning and heating systems, replacing room air conditioners with high-efficiency units, repairing and sealing duct systems, installing additional insulation, replacing the water heater, installing a programmable thermostat, weather stripping and caulking of doors and windows, providing up to 10 LEDs.
 Each of these weatherization/conservation programs receive overwhelming positive response to their assistance practices to assist citizens with their home energy practices.

 REDUCED HOMELESSNESS - Prevent and reduce homelessness within the City: 1.
 GRACE Marketplace: The City provided more than \$1,500,000 in local funding (General Funds) to support outreach and other services to all homeless Alachua County residents.
 2. St. Francis House/Cold Weather Shelter Program: The City annually allocates \$25,000 in CDBG Program funding (Public Services) for the Cold Weather Shelter Program, also known as Cold Night Shelter.
 This program provides support for emergency shelter services to assist homeless individuals and families during periods of cold weather or other emergencies that threaten the physical health and welfare of homeless persons.
 3. St. Francis House/Arbor House: received \$15,500 in CDBG Program funding to provide shelter and support services to homeless mothers and their children and/or homeless individuals.
-4. Family Promise of Gainesville: received \$18,500 in CDBG Program funding to provide shelter and support services.
+4. Family Promise of Gainesville: received \$18,500 in CDBG Program funding to provide shelter, meals, personal care items and case management for homeless families, as well as transitional housing services.
 5. Helping Hands Clinic, Inc. (Womens Health & Empowerment): received \$14,500 in CDBG Program funding to provide medical assistance to homeless individuals (women) via licensed medical doctors, nurse practitioners, nurses, and other qualified professionals.
 6. ACORN Clinic: The agency did not apply for any CDBG Public Services funding but continues to provide urgent dental care and treatments to promote healthy dental care for homeless persons.
 The ACORN Clinic also partners with the Alachua County Coalition for the Hungry and Homeless (ACCHH) and Helping Hands Clinic to provide client referrals and transportation to the dental clinic.
-7. Helping Hands Clinic, Inc. (General): received \$16,000 in CDBG Program funding to purchase necessary medications, laboratory services, radiology and eye care services via volunteer healthcare providers and staff for income-eligible participants.
+7. Helping Hands Clinic, Inc. (General): received \$16,000 in CDBG Program funding to purchase necessary medications, laboratory services, radiology and eye care services via volunteer healthcare providers and staff for incomeligible participants.